Leasehold Conveyancing in Beacontree Heath - Get a Quote from the leasehold experts approved by your lender

 Your solicitor will have no control over the level of the charges for this information but the average costs for the information for Beacontree Heath leasehold premises is £350.
 For Beacontree Heath conveyancing transactions it is customary for the seller to pay for these costs.
 The landlord or their agents are under no legal obligation to answer such questions most will be willing to do so - albeit often at exorbitant prices where the fees bear little relation to the work involved.
 Unfortunately there is no law that requires fixed charges for administrative tasks.
 Neither is there any legal time frame by which they are required to supply the information.

 An example of a Lease Extension decision for a Beacontree Heath premises is 49 Aldborough Road South in July 2012.
 The Tribunal decided that the premium payable for the grant of the new lease was £13,925 This case was in relation to 1 flat.
-The unexpired lease term was 61.36 years.
+The remaining number of years on the lease was 61.36 years.

 Other Topics